NULabNortheastern/digitalassignmentshowcase/citation_management/research_methods-spring2020-denver/README.md

 ## Learning Objectives
 - Differentiate source types
 - Define several important functions of Zotero and citation management, including libraries, ISBN, tags, and more.
+- Input bibliographic information both manually and automatically into Zotero
 - Transfer a library into a Works Cited page

 ## Documents for Module